-Similar to the rest of the U.S., Indiana has seen a rapid growth in the amount of PV capacity installed in the last ten years.
-As of July 2022, SUFG was aware of at least 682 MW of PV capacity as shown in Table 6-2.
-This capacity does not include customer-side PV capacity that is not interconnected through net-metering or feed-in tariffs.
-Indiana's installed capacity was increased by 200 MW at the commissioning of the Riverstart Solar Park in Randolph County in January 2022.
-The output of the solar park has been contracted by a power purchase agreement to Hoosier Energy.
-This capacity is set to increase substantially when five large projects with a combined capacity of 1,034 MW are added between now and the end of 2023.
+Like the rest of the U.S., Indiana has seen a rapid growth in the amount of PV capacity installed in the last ten years.
+As of July 2023, SUFG was aware of 1,338 MW of installed PV capacity as shown in Table 6-1.
+Two large projects commissioned in July 2023 increased Indiana's installed PV capacity by over 52 percent.
+They are the 200 MW Indiana Crossroads Solar project in White County and the 265 MW of the Dunns Bridge Solar Phase I project in Jasper County.
+These two projects are owned by NIPSCO.